William O. Butler: War of 1812

-Battle of the River Raisin

-When the War of 1812 began, Butler volunteered as a private to fight the British and the Indians.
-He took part in the Battle of the River Raisin.
-During the battle, Butler and fellow soldiers defended themselves behind a fencerow.
-The Indians poured such an intense fire on the fencerow that when it was over Butler found that his clothes were riddled with bullets.
-While the British were being decimated by American riflemen behind the cover of fences from the left position of the American lines, the British placed their soldiers in the cover of a barn in front of the American positions 150 yards away.
-Butler volunteered to conduct a hit-and-run operation to destroy the barn to deprive the British of cover in the barn.
-Butler carried a firebrand in the face of steady enemy gunfire, Butler raced to the barn and set it ablaze.
-Butler withdrew back to the American lines to gather straw.
-He then raced to the barn to place the straw on the fire.
-With the barn destroyed, Butler safely returned to the American lines.
-Later, the whole American force were defeated and captured.
+When the War of 1812 began, Butler volunteered as a private, and took part in the Battle of the River Raisin.
+During the battle, Butler and fellow soldiers defended themselves behind a fencerow, and Butler volunteered to conduct a hit-and-run operation to destroy the barn to deprive the British of cover in the barn.
+Braving heavy gunfire, Butler raced to the barn and set it ablaze before safely returned to the American lines.
+Later, the whole American force were defeated and captured, including Butler.

-Battle of the Thames

 After the British captured Butler and sent him to Fort Niagara where he remained until the British freed him on parole.
 He returned to Kentucky only to join the American forces that met the British and Indians at the Battle of the Thames in 1813.

-Battle of New Orleans

 Butler and his men were sent to New Orleans to assist Andrew Jackson in the city's defense.
 He distinguished himself during the Battle of New Orleans.
 Among the men under his command was future Florida governor Richard Keith Call, who would remain lifelong friends with Butler.